 We are incredibly proud of the curriculum we offer our students.

-We go beyond the National Curriculum, ensuring students have access to recent historical scholarship and encouraging students to broaden their horizons.
-We do this through the ‘Digging Deeper’ resources and the use of a virtual library to pinpoint key resources for further research, as well as through our ‘Meanwhile Elsewhere’ projects that encourage students to look at what was happening in other parts of the work during the time period we are studying.
-For example, when studying English medieval monarchs in class they are encouraged to research Genghis Khan ruling the Mongol Empire at home.
-This both challenges our students and gives them a contextual understanding of world history so that they can make links and comparisons.
+We go beyond the National Curriculum, ensuring students have access to recent historical scholarship and encouraging students to broaden their horizons by using a virtual library to pinpoint key resources for further research.
+For example, when studying English medieval monarchs, they are encouraged to research Genghis Khan, who ruled the Mongol Empire.
+This challenges our students and gives them a contextual understanding of world history so they can make links and comparisons.

 We believe history should be experienced through visits and visitors.
 Every year we visit places linked to our curriculum, such as the slavery museum in Liverpool and the World War One Battlefields.
 We are currently adding new visits for next year.

-During remote learning, we have continued to promote our ethos of History being a living subject, by organising experiences for the students in place of our usual visits.
-We have spoken to Holocaust survivors via Zoom, we have “visited” Parliament for a virtual tour with their education department and we have participated in a live workshop from within Windsor Castle, to learn the history of both the castle and the wider Middle Ages.
+During remote learning, we have continued to promote our ethos of History being a living subject by organising experiences for the students in place of our usual visits.
+We have spoken to Holocaust survivors via Zoom, “visited” Parliament for a virtual tour with their education department, and participated in a live workshop from within Windsor Castle to learn the history of the castle and the wider Middle Ages.
 We organised and coordinated events for VE Day, we incorporated the recent Black Lives Matter campaign into our work to ensure students had relevant background knowledge of Civil Rights history, and we participated in the engagement activities to help with the morale of our students when we couldn’t be together in school.